tanishkamaheshkumar/unit1-comprehensive/README.md

 This repository demonstratres Git branching, partial staging, merging, and GitHub workflows.

-## Fetch vs Pull Demo
+## Fetch vs Pull Demonstration

-This change was made directly on GitHub to demonstrate fetch and pull.
+This is a new GitHub change for demonstrating git fetch and git pull.